Sustainability and fast fashion: thoughts on the lifecycle of a cotton T shirt

-How do mass produced garments impact our planet?
+Sustainability and fast fashion: how do mass produced garments impact our planet?

 A wise woman once said "Buy less, choose well, make it last.
 Quality not quantity."
 It was British designer and couturier Vivienne Westwood, and she's right!

 Together with (I’m sure) many of my customers, I care deeply about our planet and the people who live on it.
 To help look after it, we make choices like buying organic and fairtrade, we recycle, and we try to minimize our carbon footprint.
-We want to help create or restore a happy, healthy and peaceful environment.
+We want to help create or restore a happy, healthy and sustainable environment.

 As you might expect, I believe strongly in well-made, high-quality garments.
 Along with many others in the business I am concerned about the state of the industrial garment industry, which today is often labelled as “fast fashion”.
 The lower-quality, “cheap” clothing we find on the high street, in discount stores and online seems to have become the norm in recent years.
 We are buying more and more, for “less”, but it is actually costing us all a great deal.